Admissions

 • Book a personal tour – Visit during a normal school day to see our pupils and teachers in action and to meet with our Head, Mrs Schanschieff

-• Attend our next Open Day – Meet staff, current parents, and pupils in a relaxed setting on Saturday 20th September – book your place here
+• Attend our next Open Event – Meet staff and pupils in a relaxed setting

 • Arrange an informal chat – Speak with our Admissions team about your child’s specific needs and interests and ask any questions about the Admissions process

-We look forward to welcoming you to the Abbot’s Hill family!
+We look forward to welcoming your family to the Abbot’s Hill family!

 Admissions Frequently Asked Questions